ak4bento/laravel-generators/README.md

 # Project My Job

-This is a for my project only but if you want using my package, up to you.
+This is just my project only but if you want using my package, up to you.
 Because this my package project only i'm using indonesian language in the README.

 ## Getting Started